Jade-Jones-dev/tv-shows/README.md

    git push origin feature/new-feature
    ```

-6. Create a pull request from your branch to the `main` branch of this repository.
+6. Create a pull request from your branch to the `master` branch of this repository

-We'll review your pull request as soon as possible and work with you to incorporate your changes.

-## License

-The TV Shows repository is licensed under the [MIT License](https://github.com/Jade-Jones-dev/tv-shows/blob/main/LICENSE).
-Feel free to use, modify, and distribute the code for personal and commercial purposes.

 ---